 If physicians can set different inducement levels for high- and low-benefit patients, the utility-maximizing inducement level is higher for high-benefit patients: $i^H \ge i^L$.
-To see this, note that the utility-maximizing inducement for low-benefit patients is defined by $u_y x_i = -u_i^L$ (see Figure 1).
-At the utility-maximizing level of inducement for low-benefit patients, the marginal utility of income exceeds the marginal utility of inducement for high-benefit patients,
+To see this, note that the utility-maximizing inducement for low-benefit patients is defined by $u_v x_i = -u_i^L$ (see figure 8.1).
+At the utilitymaximizing level of inducement for low-benefit patients, the marginal utility of income exceeds the marginal utility of inducement for high-benefit patients,